Our original trip concept was to take RVs to Mexico, stay on the beach a month, drink beer, and check out bikinis.

 Our original destination was to be San Carlos, Mexico – up the coast north from Mazatlan.
 There was a RV park already picked out.
 But things change, all the time and quickly, so that trip idea turned and became a different animal.

-Because diesel fuel is of a lower grade in Mexico , Alan didn’t want to drive his RV to San Carlos because he didn’t want to ruin the engine on his rig.
-By the time we figured the cost of fuel, insurance, space rent ,it was going to be cheaper to take a traditional vacation to a hotel with hot water and maid service so we dropped the idea of a RV caravan.
+Because diesel fuel is of a lower grade in Mexico, Alan didn’t want to drive his RV to San Carlos because he didn’t want to ruin the engine on his rig with inferior gas.
+By the time we three figured the cost of fuel, insurance, space rent ,it was going to be cheaper to take a traditional vacation to a hotel with hot water and maid service so we dropped our idea of a RV caravan.

-On a morning walk, we discover a RV park in Mazatlan where we three might have stayed.
+On a morning walk, we three discover a RV park in Mazatlan where we all might have stayed if we had brought our RV’s.
 It is on the beach, in the middle of the Zona Dorado, and affordable.
 Seeing these big rigs pulled in between palm trees on a dirt lot and old guys in shorts riding rusting bicycles to the front doors of their luxurious motor homes, brings a fuzziness to my heart.
-They carry English newspapers in little wire bicycle baskets and will spend this afternoon working on the daily crossword puzzle because it is too hot to go fishing.
+The snowbirds carry English newspapers in little wire bicycle baskets and will spend this afternoon working on a crossword puzzle because it is too hot to go fishing.

-Jose, a maintenance man, waves when we knock on the closed office door and we talk with him in broken Spanish, enough to understand that it costs five hundred dollars a month to stay here and you have to pay for your electric.
+Jose, the park’s maintenance man, waves when we knock on the closed office door and we talk with him in broken Spanish, enough to understand that it costs five hundred dollars a month to stay here and you pay for your electric.
 This park is right on the beach and some patrons come down for months.
 The office is closed but this park doesn’t need much management with these old guys taking care of most nuisances themselves.

 In a place like this you want to live quiet, economical, and simple.
 You want to have a few friends you can count on and buy lots of shrimp on the beach from fishermen who just come in.
 A couple of beers in the evening to calm the mind are good, and reading ” Old Man and the Sea ” puts your mind in the right frame.

-Some of the things I dislike about progress is that it costs more, takes more of my time, and keeps me looking back over my shoulder.
+I dislike progress because it costs more, takes more of my time, and keeps me looking back over my shoulder.

 Here, in Mazatlan, I have time to savor time.